ulfi03/aidex/doc/retrospectives/retrospective_2024-05-02.md

 [List the concrete action items derived from the discussions above.
 Assign owners and due dates if needed.]

-- Action Item 1: [Description, Assigned to, Due Date]
+- Action Item 1: [distributing work evenly, Assigned to: ALL, Due Date: 2024-05-06]
-- Action Item 2: [Description, Assigned to, Due Date]
+- Action Item 2: [merging completed branches quickly, Assigned to: Niklas, Due Date: 2024-05-06]

 ---

 ## Other Topics

+[Any additional topics or open discussions that came up during the retrospective]

 - Keep a close eye on the given timeframe
 - Complete the most important features & functionalities before doing anything else (bug fixing, Easter eggs, etc.)
-  [Any additional topics or open discussions that came up during the retrospective]

 ---

 ## Feedback and Suggestions

+[Gather feedback about the retrospective itself.
+Ask attendees for suggestions on improving future retrospectives.]

 - Plan more time for a deeper discussion
 - Plan to discuss handover for features that are interdependent
 - Prepare yourself in advance

-[Gather feedback about the retrospective itself.
-Ask attendees for suggestions on improving future retrospectives.]

 ---

 ## Closing Remarks

+The retrospective was a valuable opportunity to reflect on our performance and identify areas for improvement.
+Let's focus on implementing the action items and continue to work together effectively.

 [Facilitator's closing remarks or summary of the retrospective.]